x

 Cognitive Stimulation Therapy

-elderly woman holding a hand of a womanAs individuals age and reach the point of their senior years, they often require in home care services to continue their independent living at home.
+elderly woman holding a hand of a womanAs individuals age and reach the point of their senior years, they often require in-home care services to continue their independent living at home.
 This is especially true for those who are having health issues and those suffering from Alzheimer’s and dementia.
 Providing care for someone living with this disease is not easy and can take a toll on stress for the caregiver.
-In the early stage, an individual may feel everything is under control but as the disease progresses, so does the level of care, can lead to 24/7 assistance.
-However, at Higher Standards Home Health, our dementia caregivers are familiar with the stages of the disease, common behaviors observed, how it manifests, strategies in dealing with it, and the safety precautions to apply.
+In the early stage, an individual may feel everything is under control, but as the disease progresses, so does the level of care, which can lead to 24/7 assistance.
+Cognitive therapy in Dallas, Texas, can offer additional support and resources during this time.
+At Higher Standards Home Health, our dementia caregivers are familiar with the stages of the disease, common behaviors observed, how it manifests, strategies in dealing with it, and the safety precautions to apply.

 Behavioral therapy